Frequently Asked Questions

 Step 3: Intermediate Sailing (minimum age 10)

 Appropriate for those sailors who are capable of comfortably sailing a small keelboat (one of our 19-foot Rhodes 19s) without an instructor with them in the boat.
 The Step 3 sailor knows and is comfortable with the basics (tacking, jibing, man overboard recovery, docking, rigging, knots, upwind sailing, etc.) but still needs time to review and gain mastery.
 The Step 3 sailor is comfortable enough with basic skills to begin applying them in on-the-water games and drills, races, and occasional trips beyond the inner harbor.
-Typically, students spend at least 2 to 4 sessions (one or two summers in Step 3 before progressing to Step 4).
+Typically, students spend at least two or three summers in Step 3 before progressing to Step 4.

 Step 4: Advanced Sailing (minimum age 12)

 For advanced sailors only, or those students who have mastered the basics and have some basic idea of sailboat racing and basic navigation.
 Racing students will be in dinghies for their first time (small sailboats with centerboards instead of keels).
 These dinghies, unlike the Rhodes-19 keelboats, are capable of capsizing, and so students MUST have comfort in the water.
 Cruising students will be on larger cruising boats.
 Both dinghies and larger cruising boats demand mastery of the basics in order to be successfully sailed.
 If your child has sailed with Courageous in the past, entering Step 4 students would have passed the intermediate sailing test and/or have a recommendation on file for promotion from their instructors.
-Typically students spend 4 to 6 sessions in Step 4 (2 to 3 summers).
+Typically students spend between two and four summers in Step 4.

 The Step 5 "Instructor-in-Training" or "IIT" Program